‘Playboy’ Rachel Cook’s Minuscule Striped Bikini May Break The Internet

 Rachel Cook’s latest series of photos is driving her fans wild.

-As fans know, basically no photo is off-limits for the brunette bombshell and she regularly shows off her toned and tanned body in a wide-range of NSFW outfits on Instagram.
+As these fans know, basically no photo is off-limits for the brunette bombshell.
+In fact, she regularly shows off her toned and tanned body in a wide-range of NSFW outfits on Instagram.
 Cook is most well-known for almost baring it all in bikinis and lingerie but she also shows off her beautiful figure in fashion-forward images as well.

-In the most recent photos that were shared for fans, Rachel sizzles in George, Washington.
+In the most recent photos shared for fans, Rachel sizzles as she models in George, Washington.

-In the first image in the series, the stunner stands in the water with a few mountains just behind her.
-The model stares straight into the camera for the photo op as she wears her long, dark tresses slicked back in a ponytail.
+In the first image in the series, the stunner stands in the water with a few mountains behind her in the distance.
+The model stares straight into the camera for the photo op as she wears her long, dark tresses slicked back into a ponytail.
 Cook appears to be makeup-free in the shot, letting her natural beauty shine through.
-While posing in profile, Rachel shows off her amazing figure while clad in a tiny brown and blue striped bikini that barely covers her NSFW parts.
+While posing in profile, Rachel shows off her amazing figure while clad in a tiny brown-and-blue striped bikini that barely covers her NSFW parts.

-The model’s toned abs, legs, and arms are all on display in the photo.
-In the next photo, Cook dons the same bikini as in the first post but poses a little bit differently.
-The images have only been live on Cook’s account for a short time but they’ve earned her a ton of attention already with over 29,000 likes in addition to 200-plus comments.
+The model’s toned abs, legs and arms are all on display in the photo.
+In the next photo, Cook dons the same bikini as in the first post but she take a slightly different pose.

+The images have only been live on Cook’s account for a short time but they have already earned her a ton of attention with more than 29,000 likes in addition to 200-plus comments.
 Many fans commented on the photo to gush over her amazing figure while countless others let her know that they are huge fans.
 A few more asked where she got her suit.

 “Absolutely beautiful Rachel,” one follower commented with a red heart emoji.